 In many small woodshops, the 14-in. bandsaw makes the most sense — it has enough power and resaw capacity for most purposes but is still affordable.
 These saws have rip capacities of about 13-1/2 in. and typically can resaw boards about 6 in. wide, although some can take an accessory riser block to increase the resawing potential.
 Motors are generally in the 1-hp to 1-1/2-hp range.
 Models with full enclosed bases cost a little more than saws with open-frame stands.
 A number of manufacturers offer 14-in. saws, with prices starting at about $300 and rising to about $1,000

 Bandsaws are suited for resawing

 There are also much larger bandsaws on the market, going all the way up to models like the Powermatic WBS36, a 36-in. model that comes with a 7-1/2-hp motor and 18-in. resaw capacity.
-The size, weight and cost of these machines usually limits them to big production shops and industrial settings.
+The size, weight, and cost of these machines usually limit them to big production shops and industrial settings.

 - What to Look for When Buying a Bandsaw

 - Fine-Tuning a Bandsaw